Academics

 The lecture on Legislative Data Visualization covers a generous scope of questions.
 It sets the scene for a fundamental and ethical rethink of the practice of the law.
 It combines the big challenges of our times, technological and environmental, and is meant to provoke participants to critically think about how they want to contribute personally and collectively.
 In this lecture, concrete examples and use cases are shared.
 A key plea is to promote the need for legal professionals to use not only texts and words in their work but also quantitative data and visuals to power up their analysis, collaboration, and impact in their varied outputs.

-Legal Technology exists in a framework of existing regulation, i.e. professional regulation.
-These laws govern what lawyers can and cannot do.
-In this session, students will look at different approaches to regulating the changing legal landscape and their effects on the technology ecosystem of law firms, law companies (a.k.a. alternative legal service providers), and legal technology companies both in the B2B and B2C spaces.
+Legal tech” and the resulting technical solutions and business models are regulated very differently in different jurisdictions.
+These laws regulate what lawyers can and cannot do when providing legal services.
+In the course, participants will explore different approaches to regulating the changing legal landscape and discuss its impact on the technology ecosystem of law firms, alternative legal service providers and legal technology companies in both the B2B and B2C sectors.
+This will be combined with the question of how to ensure effective access to justice for those seeking legal advice.”

-Online Dispute Resolution and Public Justice Reform (online only)
+Online Dispute Resolution and Public Justice Reform - Online

 Online dispute resolution (ODR) leverages technology and human-centred design to fundamentally re-orient the justice system around the needs of the public.
 Building on the example of the Civil Resolution Tribunal, the world's first public ODR body, as well initiatives from other countries, this practical session will look at how to use agile development principles, data, and user-centricity to reform and re-design public justice system processes for a modern world.
 We will also examine how lawyers can both drive and benefit from public justice reform.